 In fact, this period of market volatility could create opportunities to buy quality REITs at inexpensive valuations.
 One option to consider is the Syfe REIT+ portfolio.
-It contains 15 quality REITs balanced with government bonds to provide capital preservation and high yield.
+It contains 20 quality REITs that track the SGX S-REIT Leaders Index.

 Stay the course

 Down markets and recessions are an inevitable fact of the economy.
 But even the most severe market slumps will pass.
 Don’t let the bearish stock market headlines scare you into making drastic moves.